-- Meetings are held in communities and during existing meeting dates/times whenever possible - o 100 percent of meeting locations are accessible by transit - o Meetings are linguistically accessible to 100 percent of participants, with 3 working days'
+- Meetings are held in communities and during existing meeting dates/times whenever possible - 100 percent of meeting locations are accessible by transit with the exception of rural unincorporated communities and other town pockets that lack the public transportation needed to access all viable meeting locations in the area.

-- advance request for translation.
-(Meeting announcements will offer translation services with advance notice to participants speaking any language with available professional translation services.) - All meetings are accessible under the requirements of the Americans with Disabilities Act (ADA).
+- Meetings are linguistically accessible to 100 percent of participants, with 3 working days' advance request for translation.
+Meeting announcements will offer translation services with advance notice to participants speaking any language with available professional translation services.
+At most public workshops Fresno COG will automatically provide translators and Spanish language materials as need is anticipated. - All meetings are accessible under the requirements of the Americans with Disabilities Act (ADA).